Fascist (insult): Postwar Europe

+In 1946, in his essay "Politics and the English Language", he wrote that Fascism' has now no meaning except in so far as it signifies something not desirable."

+The American historian Stanley G. Payne has argued in the right-wing magazine First Things that after World War II fascism assumed a quasi-religious position within Western culture as a form of absolute moral evil.
+Payne further argued that it gave the term's use as an insult a particularly strong form of social power that any other equivalent term lacks, which encouraged its overuse as the term offered an extremely easy way to stigmatize and assert power over an opponent.

 Former Yugoslavia

 During the 1990s, in the midst of the Yugoslav wars, Serbian media often disseminated inflammatory statements in order to stigmatize and dehumanize adversaries, with Croatians being denigrated as "Ustasha" (Croatian fascists).
 In modern Serbia, Dragan J. Vučićević, editor-in-chief of the tabloid and propaganda flagship Informer, holds the belief that the "vast majority of Croatian nation are Ustaše" and thus fascists and this notion is sometimes drawn in his tabloid's writing.
 After the EU banned Serbia from importing Russian oil through the Croatian Adriatic Pipeline in October 2022, the Serbian news station B92 wrote that the sanctions came after: "insisting of ustasha regime from Zagreb and its ustasha prime minister Andrej Plenković".
 Serbian politician Aleksandar Vulin has stated that modern-day Croatia is a "follower of Ante Pavelić's fascist ideology" and he has described the EU as "the club of countries which had their divisions under Stalingrad".
 In June 2022, Aleksandar Vučić was prevented from entering Croatia to visit the Jasenovac Memorial Site by Croatian authorities due to him not announcing his visit through official diplomatic channels which is a common practice.
 As a response, Serbian ministers labeled Andrej Plenković's government as "ustasha government" with some tabloids calling the Croatian nation fascist.
 German historian Alexander Korb compared these labels with Putin's labels of Ukraine being fascist as a pretext for his invasion of Ukraine.

 In modern-day Bosnia and Herzegovina, the insult has been used by political opponents of Bosnian Serb leader Milorad Dodik, while Dodik himself has used it as a slur against the High Representative, Christian Schmidt.

 It has also been used in the political discourse of Montenegro.